Where Love Lives: Impact and legacy

-English DJ and record producer Nicky Holloway chose it as one of his top 10 vinyl thrills in 1996, saying, "I'm not too proud to admit it, but it should only be played twice a year, on New Year's Eve and birthdays, and not once a week."
+In 1996, English DJ and record producer Nicky Holloway named it one of his top 10 vinyl thrills, saying, "I'm not too proud to admit it, but it should only be played twice a year, on New Year's Eve and birthdays, and not once a week."
 BBC Radio’s 2008 listeners & DJs poll "The Greatest Ever Dance Record", "Where Love Lives" came in at number five, after Michael Jackson's "Billie Jean", James Brown's "Sex Machine", Donna Summer's "I Feel Love" and Derrick May's "Strings of Life".

-DJ Mag included "Where Love Lives" in their list of the "Top 100 Most Important House Tracks" in 2011.

-MTV Dance placed "Where Love Lives" at number 58 in their list of "The 100 Biggest 90's Dance Anthems of All Time" in November 2011.

-After the passing of Frankie Knuckles in 2014, Barry Walters of NPR Music wrote, "If I had to sum up Knuckles' tender, supple sound with one song, it would the 1991 mix he and his pupil Morales did for Alison Limerick's "Where Love Lives."
+In 2011, DJ Mag included "Where Love Lives" in their list of the "Top 100 Most Important House Tracks".
+In 2011, MTV Dance ranked it number 58 in their list of "The 100 Biggest 90's Dance Anthems of All Time" in November.
+After the passing of Frankie Knuckles in 2014, Barry Walters of NPR Music wrote, "If I had to sum up Knuckles' tender, supple sound with one song, it would the 1991 mix he and his pupil Morales did for Alison Limerick's 'Where Love Lives'.
 It starts with the kind of piano that makes real club people dance, and continues for several bars without a single drum beat.
 Then the rhythm machines enter, ensuring that every DJ capable of matching beats could smoothly mix in from the next record if they didn't dare to start with the bare piano.
 As the track progresses, the sound ebbs and flows as if it had been orchestrated with real instruments, as if disco hadn't died at all.
-"I'll take you down, deep down where love lives," Limerick growls in a way that doesn't leave any place for doubt.
+I'll take you down, deep down where love lives, Limerick growls in a way that doesn't leave any place for doubt.
 That's where Knuckles' spirit resides, in that place where love lives, a place designed to live on as long as hips feel that impulse to sway."